 The beauty of this trail is that you can start in any of the major cities (it’s almost always cheapest to fly into one of the capital cities).

-Not only will you see the best cities that the continent has to offer, but there’s time to take in natural and historical wonders too.
-Often neglected on the Gringo Trail, our starting point is Brazil, more specifically, the world’s carnival capital, Rio de Janeiro.
+Not only will you see the best cities that the continent has to offer, but there’s time to take in natural and historical wonders as well as some of the best festivals across South America.
+Often neglected on the Gringo Trail, our starting point is Brazil, more specifically, South America’s carnival capital, Rio de Janeiro.

 Ditch your Spanish phrasebook for the largest country in South America and test out your Portuguese (Yes I know it sounds nothing like how it’s written down).